plone/volto/packages/registry/docs/howto/how-to-instantiate-registry.md

 # How to instantiate the registry

-The registry is instantiated on the top of your app folder.
+The registry is instantiated in the context of your app folder.
 It gets your app folder path as argument.

 ```js